ArdoineDocteur/RepoAssociatedWResume/README.md

     %%(cont here) -->
      deci4["User decides to create an admin account with an intention to join an existing organization to help manage applicants"] --> deci4.1["User navigates to initial state and then creates an account and then joins the existing organization referenced by a dropdown menu"] --> deci4.2["User is unable to acess admin options involving their organization until they are accepted by the organization's creator"]
      %%(cont here IF Applicable) -->
-    deci5["User decides to send dm to anoother job applicant"[note should be a synonym of dm that hosts the connection between job applicants and admins.
-Should be a certain order or indicator that differentiates the regular dm and the non-regular dm]] --> deci5.1["User navigates to message state"] --> deci5.2["User clicks feature to dm the job applicant of their choice"] --> deci5.3["User writes and sends message"]
+    deci5["User decides to send dm to anoother job applicant"] --> deci5.1["User navigates to message state"] --> deci5.2["User clicks feature to dm the job applicant of their choice"] --> deci5.3["User writes and sends message"]
     %% NOTE: This is a feature that can be shortcut for experienced users via the job applicant's page.
 Can be something to add in a future update for app.
    %%  (cont here) -->
     deci7["User decides to delete account"] --> deci7.1["User accesses setting page"] --> deci7.1["User clicks feature that permits deletion of account and accepts terms via prompt"]